 I’m excited to announce that Simple Calendar has been acquired by SureSwift Capital.
-Why did my company (Moonstone Media) make this transition?
+As a solo founder, why did I choose to make this transition?
 In a word: Focus.

 For too long we’ve been trying to run two separate products: Simple Calendar (Google Calendar events for WordPress) and WP Simple Pay (Stripe payments for WordPress).
 In their current state, both products serve two very different sets of customers with very little overlap.